-To add your resource to this page, please email us with a link and brief description, or introduce your work in eco-fiction to our Google+ community group.
+To add your resource to this page, please email us with a link and brief description.
 The topics in this large reference cover nature writing and the arts.

 Aftermath Magazine: Short stories, articles and essays exploring the end of civilization.